 - how a PHMC internship will enhance your academic program and advance your career goals; and

 - the background and experience, both academic and practical, you can bring to an internship.

 - Your most recent transcript.
 You do not need to submit official transcripts; a copy of your transcript, attached to your application, is sufficient.

 - A current resume.

 - A letter of recommendation from a faculty member who can assess your background, skills, and capabilities.
 The letter should be sent to the Internship Coordinator separately from your application.

 Email all applications to firstname.lastname@example.org or mail to:

 300 North Street

-Questions about this or any other PHMC internship program may be directed to:
+Questions about this or any other PHMC internship program may be sent to email@example.com.

 Primary criteria for selection are the overall quality of the application (as judged by the application essay, the letter or recommendation, and the applicant's academic record); congruence between the goals of the internship program and the applicant's educational and professional goals; and the fit between agency interests and the applicant's interests, skills, and prior experiences.
 Also to be considered are the applicant's interest in earning credit for the internship; and residency in Pennsylvania – these will weigh in the applicant's favor, but are not requirements for application.